HobnobMancer/cazy_webscraper/docs/source/configuration_scraper.rst

 Basic examples of configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The command-line options listed above can be used in any combination to customise the scraping of CAZy.
+The options that apply a 'filter' to restrict which CAZymes are scraped from CAZy are applied in combination.
+For example, if the ``--families`` option and ``--ec`` option are called then only CAZymes from the specified families **and** annotated with the listed EC numbers will be retrieved.

 Below are some example commands for invoking the ``cazy_webscraper`` to help demonstrate how to configure the webscraper at the command line.

 1. Writing the output to the directory 'my_output' and enabling retrieval of subfamilies: